 As always, you’ll never walk alone in your multimedia journey.
 Our Citrix Ready program works very closely with the leading Enterprise Video Platforms vendors out there: IBM, vBrick, Qumu, Kollective, Mediaplatform, Ramp and many others are adapting their products so they can interact smoothly with your Citrix deployment and provide you with efficient media delivery at the best qualities.
 We suggest you visit their websites and get in touch with them to learn more.

 In addition, we are working hand in hand with all our Thin Client vendors so they can package the new Receiver for Linux and additional components necessary for Browser Content Redirection.
 Unicon, HP, IGEL, Dell, Stratodesk and others are already developing with us to deliver this new feature.

 So, there you have it; a full review of our redirection technologies.
-This feature is currently in Tech Preview.
+This feature is currently available in 7.16.

 In Part 2 of this series, we will go deeper into Browser Content Redirection and explain the mechanics behind it, so stay tuned.
 These are exciting times for HDX Multimedia!

 Citrix TechBytes – created by Citrix Experts, made for Citrix Technologists!
 Learn from passionate Citrix experts and gain technical insights into the latest Citrix technologies.